 Worked on independent promotions in the 1960s and 1970s.

 Wearing green tights, short, ragged jacket and the sort of haircut that makes seventies nostalgia such a hoot Lincoln’s Robin Hoode was a welterweight performer on the independent circuit in the 1970s.
 Fans mocked as he entered the ring, but mockery turned to boos and jeers as this bag of dynamite was not quite the same sort of people’s hero as his namesake.
 Described as the “Mighty Atom” Robin Hoode was a mainstay of the independent scene in the east of England, training at Brian Trevors Gym and appearing regularly on Trevors’ Anglian Promotion and the Clark brothers Star Promotions bills.

 Following his retirement Hoode gained international success in a second sport under more challenging circumstances.
 After tragically going blind he began playing bowls and won a Silver Medal in the World Blind Singles Championships.

 Barrow rugby player Len Hornby moved to Salford where he based a flourishing wrestling career and worked on Salford Docks.
-His wrestling career began in 1950 with early matches against Tony Baer, Bob McDonald and Jack Atherton.
+His wrestling career began in 1950s with early matches against Tony Baer, Bob McDonald and Jack Atherton.
 In the mid 1950s he joined the merchant navy sailing the north and south Atlantic, but his interest in wrestling continued.
 Len continued wrestling for the independent promoters as his navy duties permitted, mainly in northern England against opponents that included Man Mountain Bill Benny, Harry Bennette and Hans Streiger.
 On occasions Len used the name Big Bill Schultz.
 Len retired from wrestling in 1961.
 He remained living in Salford until his death in 1999.